Moors murders: Myra Hindley

 In June 1957, one of Hindley's closest friends, 13-year-old Michael Higgins, invited Hindley to go swimming with friends at a local disused reservoir, but she instead went out elsewhere with another friend.
-Higgins drowned in the reservoir, and Hindley—a good swimmer—was deeply upset and blamed herself.
+Higgins drowned in the reservoir; and Hindley—a good swimmer—was deeply upset and blamed herself.
 She took up a collection for a wreath; his funeral was held at St Francis's Monastery in Gorton Lane.

-The monastery where, as an infant in 1942, Hindley had been baptised a Catholic, had a lasting effect on her.
-Hindley's father had insisted she have a Catholic baptism, and her mother agreed, on the condition that she not be sent to a Catholic school; Nellie Hindley believed that "all the monks taught was the catechism".
-Hindley was increasingly drawn to the Roman Catholic Church after she started at Ryder Brow Secondary Modern, and began taking instruction for formal reception into the Church soon after Higgins's funeral.
+The monastery where Hindley had been baptised a Catholic as an infant in 1942 had a lasting effect on her.
+Hindley's father had insisted she have a Catholic baptism; her mother agreed on the condition that she not be sent to a Catholic school, believing that "all the monks taught was the catechism."
+Hindley was increasingly drawn to the Roman Catholic Church after she started at Ryder Brow Secondary Modern and began taking instruction for formal reception into the Church soon after Higgins' funeral.
 She took the confirmation name of Veronica and received her First Communion in November 1958.

 Hindley's first job was as a junior clerk at a local electrical engineering firm.
-She ran errands, typed, made tea, and was well liked enough that when she lost her first week's wage packet, the other girls took up a collection to replace it.
-At 17, she became engaged after a short courtship, but called it off several months later after deciding the young man was immature and unable to provide her with the life she wanted.
-Hindley took weekly judo lessons at a local school, but found partners reluctant to train with her, as she was often slow to release her grip.
-She took a job at Bratby and Hinchliffe, an engineering company in Gorton, but was dismissed for absenteeism after six months.
+She ran errands, typed, made tea and was well liked enough that when she lost her first week's wage packet, the other women took up a collection to replace it.
+At age 17, Hindley became engaged after a short courtship but called it off several months later after deciding the young man was immature and unable to provide her with the life she wanted.
+She took weekly judo lessons at a local school but found partners reluctant to train with her as she was often slow to release her grip.
+Hindley took a job at Bratby and Hinchliffe, an engineering company in Gorton, but was dismissed for absenteeism after six months.